Leonard Garcia: Legacy Fighting Championship

 After being released by the UFC Garcia left Jackson's Submission Fighting and joined Urijah Faber's Team Alpha Male.

 On May 11, 2013, Garcia signed a three-fight deal with Legacy Fighting Championship, a promotion based out of Texas.
 Garcia faced Rey Trujillo at Legacy FC 21 on July 19, 2013, He snapped his five-fight losing streak winning via KO due to a head kick and punches in the third round.

 Garcia faced Nick Gonzalez at Legacy FC 23 on September 13, 2013.
 He won the fight via rear-naked choke submission in the first round.

 On September 24, 2013, it was announced Garcia would face Kevin Aguilar for the Legacy FC Featherweight Championship on December 6, 2013, at Legacy FC 26.
 He won the fight via knockout in the first round to win the Legacy FC Featherweight Championship.

 Garcia was expected to face Shane Howell for the Legacy FC Featherweight Championship at Legacy FC 29 on March 21, 2014, however, Howell fell ill hours before the event and the fight was pulled from the card.

 In his first title defense, Garcia faced undefeated Damon Jackson at Legacy FC 33 on July 18, 2014.
 He lost the fight via arm-triangle choke submission.

 Garcia faced Daniel Pineda on November 14, 2014, at Legacy FC 37.
 He lost the fight via submission in the first round and announced his retirement at the event after this loss.

 Bare-knuckle boxing

-Garcia first appeared in bare knuckle at BKFC 4 USA vs Mexico where he won the lightweight title by defeating Julian Lane by 2nd-round TKO.
+Garcia first appeared in bare knuckle at BKFC 4 where he won the lightweight title by defeating Julian Lane by 2nd-round TKO.
 Garcia later faced Jim Alers in a bare-knuckle boxing match at BKFC 7 on August 10, 2019, losing by technical knockout in the first round.

 On March 16, 2021, in Biloxi, MS, Garcia headlined BKFC 16 opposite Joe Elmore.
 The two fighters went the distance in an exciting 5 round battle.
 Garcia won via unanimous decision.
 After the fight, which was the last of a three bout contract, Garcia retired in front of the Biloxi Civic Center crowd.